Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 480, in theory, should be a lot faster than the GeForce GTX 850M overall. (explain)
+Memory BandwidthTheoretically speaking, the GeForce GTX 480 should perform a lot faster than the GeForce GTX 850M in general. (explain)

-Texel RateThe GeForce GTX 480 will be a little bit (more or less 20%) faster with regards to texture filtering than the GeForce GTX 850M. (explain)
+Texel RateThe GeForce GTX 480 should be a bit (more or less 20%) faster with regards to AF than the GeForce GTX 850M. (explain)

-Pixel RateIf running with lots of anti-aliasing is important to you, then the GeForce GTX 480 is superior to the GeForce GTX 850M, and very much so. (explain)
+Pixel RateIf using lots of anti-aliasing is important to you, then the GeForce GTX 480 is a better choice, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison